Overview

 Configure X-Authenticated-User header (Recommended)

-Under OPTIONS, select the X-Authenticated-User option
+Under OPTIONS, enable the X-Authenticated-User option and the Tenant-Info option

 Save the settings